SwissFederalArchives/lindas-admin-ch/content/template-parts/community/en.md

 ## The LINDAS Community

-Around the LINDAS ecosystem exists a **community of dedicated individuals from government, research, and industry**.
-News and events from this community are shared in these sections.
+The LINDAS ecosystem is supported by a **community of dedicated individuals from government, research and industry**.
+These sections share news and events from this community.